uw-loci/EBEAM_webmonitor/Log_File_Manipulation_Prototype/README_singlefile.md

 ### Sync Not Working
 - Check console logs for error messages
-- Verify the Google Drive file ID is correct
+- Verify the Google Drive folder ID or file ID is correct
+- If using folder ID: Ensure the folder contains files and the service account has access
+- If using file ID: Ensure the file exists and the service account has read access
 - Ensure the file on Google Drive is being updated
-- Check that the service account has read access to the file
+- Check that the service account has read access to the folder/file

+### Folder/File Not Found Errors
+**Error**: "No files found in folder"
+- **Solution**: Verify the folder ID is correct
+- **Solution**: Ensure the folder contains at least one file (not just subfolders)
+- **Solution**: Check that the service account has access to the folder

+**Error**: "Either googleDriveFolderId or googleDriveFileId must be provided"
+- **Solution**: Set either `GOOGLE_DRIVE_FOLDER_ID` or `GOOGLE_DRIVE_FILE_ID` in config or environment

 ## Advanced Configuration